 Welcome back everyone!
-The Autumn term is a very busy one in school, with lots of things to look forward to.
+The Spring term is a very busy one in school, with lots of things to look forward to.

 Now that the children are used to school routines, we aim to develop their independence by encouraging them to play on the playground under your supervision in the mornings until the bell goes, and then to come in to school and hang up their coats by themselves, ready to come in to the classroom.
 The school day starts at 8.55.

 In Year Two we continue to follow the National Curriculum guidelines for literacy and numeracy.
-Our literacy is based around high quality texts such as The Katie Morag Stories and Bob, Man on the Moon.
+Our literacy is based around high quality texts such as Stories from Around the World and the stories of Roald Dahl.

 We will be studying some interesting topics this term.
-Our first focus will be The Great Fire of London.
-The children enjoy finding out about the past and practising their skills as historians.
+Our first focus will be Mexico.
+The children enjoy finding out about different places in the world and comparing them with Appleby.

 There will be lots of opportunities for developing artistic and musical skills throughout the term.